AP World Language and Culture Revisions

 Which AP world language and culture courses are changing in 2026-27?

-The courses and exams that will undergo revisions include Chinese Language and Culture, French Language and Culture, German Language and Culture, Italian Language and Culture, Japanese Language and Culture, and Spanish Language and Culture.
+The courses and exams that will be revised include Chinese Language and Culture, French Language and Culture, German Language and Culture, Italian Language and Culture, Japanese Language and Culture, and Spanish Language and Culture.

 What changes will I need to make in my class to accommodate the world language and culture course project?